Midyear Meeting

 - The Human Right to Anti-Supremacist Democracy - Jonathan Crock

-- The Role of International Law in the Rise of Populism - Shruti Rana/Peter Danchin
+- International Law and the Rise of Populism - Shruti Rana/Peter Danchin

 - One Myth about Legal Positivism in International Law: The Conflation of Positivism and Voluntarism - Yunqing Liu